Follow the links below to resources and tools developed by the Trace Center. If you have questions about any of these, don't hesitate to contact us.

 A downloadable program to help web developers identify potentially seizure-inducing material.
 (Also see the accompanying basic information about photosensitive seizure disorders.)

-Available for sale, this kit contains equipment and information to enable product design teams to screen out many accessibility and usability problems in their ICT products.
+No Longer Available - This kit contains equipment and information to enable product design teams to screen out many accessibility and usability problems in their ICT products.

 Three instructional videos, including: Introduction to the Screen Reader, Screen Readers and the Web, and Screen Magnification and the Web.